hexdigest/hotproxy/README.md

 To make HTTP requests get proxied transparently, ipfwadm, ipchains, or iptables filter rules must be put in place to pass HTTP requests to the proxy that would normally pass through to the outside world.

+Make sure that client devices are in the same network otherwise hotproxy wont be able to get MAC addresses to push default hotspot page.

 Also the Linux kernel must be compiled with the TRANSPARENT_PROXY feature enabled.

-You only get asked about this feature if you have requested to be prompted about EXPERIMENTAL things.
+If you running hotproxy on your router then you can set your iptables like this:

+	iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 3128

+We assume that eth0 is the interface where clients requests are comming to.

+Otherwise if you have hotproxy and router running on different machines:

-	iptables -t nat -A PREROUTING -p tcp -d localhost --dport 80 -j ACCEPT iptables -t nat -A PREROUTING -p tcp -d <ip of local network>/<bits-in-net> --dport 80 -j ACCEPT iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 3128
+	iptables -t nat -A PREROUTING -i eth0 -s ! hotproxy-host -p tcp --dport 80 -j DNAT --to hotproxy-host:3128 iptables -t nat -A POSTROUTING -o eth0 -s local-network -d hotproxy-host -j SNAT --to router-host iptables -A FORWARD -s local-network -d hotproxy-host -i eth0 -o eth0 -p tcp --dport 3128 -j ACCEPT

+where:
+* hotproxy-host is the ip address of the host where hotproxy
+* local-network - IP range of your local network
+* router-host - your router IP address

 If no httpd is running on the local network you may want to reject connections quickly instead of accepting them.